ivmarcos/react-to-pdf/README.md

       mimeType: 'image/png'
       qualityRatio: 1
    },
-   // customize any value passed for the jsPDF instance and html2canvas
+   // customize any value passed to the jsPDF instance and html2canvas
-   // function - you should not need this, use with caution.
+   // function
    overrides: {
       // see https://artskydj.github.io/jsPDF/docs/jsPDF.html for more options
       pdf: {